Ashling Murphy killing: Irish police arrest man

 The 23-year-old was found dead along the banks of the Grand Canal in Tullamore, County Offaly, last Wednesday.

-Broadcaster RTE said he was being held at Tullamore Garda Station.
+He is being held at Tullamore Garda Station.

-On Monday officers investigating her death renewed their appeal for information and said "significant progress" was being made.

-Hundreds of mourners attended an emotional funeral service Mass at St Brigid's Church in Mount Bolus on Tuesday.
+Earlier on Tuesday, hundreds of mourners attended an emotional funeral service Mass at St Brigid's Church in Mount Bolus on Tuesday.

+Among the mourners were Irish President Michael D Higgins and Taoiseach (Irish PM) Micheál Martin.

+At her funeral Parish priest Michael Meade told mourners her family was robbed of their "most precious gift".